Malaysia–Sweden relations

 Malaysia–Sweden relations refers to foreign relations between Malaysia and Sweden.
-Sweden has an embassy in Kuala Lumpur, and Malaysia has an embassy in Stockholm.
+Sweden has an embassy in Kuala Lumpur, and Malaysia has an embassy in Stockholm (also is accredited in Denmark, Iceland and Norway).
 As of 2009, 90 Swedish companies are present in Malaysia and about 450 Swedish citizens live in Malaysia.
 The number of Swedish citizens visiting Malaysia in 2011 was 44,138.

 History

-Diplomatic relations between the two countries were established in 1958.
+Diplomatic relations between the two countries were established in 1958, following the country's independence in 1957 as the Federation of Malaya which later changed its name to Malaysia in 1963.
+Sweden appointed its first diplomatic representative to Kuala Lumpur, Jens Malling, who was also serving as Sweden's ambassador to Indonesia at the time.

+Sweden opened its embassy in 1976 in Kuala Lumpur to maintain a permanent diplomatic presence in Malaysia and a decade later in 1986, Malaysia opened its embassy in Stockholm to formalize diplomatic relations and strengthen bilateral cooperation between the two countries.

 Bilateral agreements

 Malaysia and Sweden have in place a bilateral agreement concerning the mutual protection of investments signed at Kuala Lumpur on 3 March 1979.
 There is an agreement between the Government of the Kingdom of Sweden and the Government of Malaysia for Air Services between and beyond their respective territories, signed at Kuala Lumpur on 19 October 1967.
 The countries also have in place a bilateral agreement for the avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.